 There are many long-term benefits to having all your investments working together to accomplish your important financial goals.
 Having a “mathematically correct solution” for your investments so your money continues to grow, but with less risk and lower fees, can help you achieve more of your important life goals.
 It’s up to you whether an annuity is part of your plan.

-Investment Advisory Services offered through Retirement Wealth Advisors (RWA), a Registered Investment Advisor.
-Riedmiller Wealth Management and RWA are not affiliated.
-Annuity guarantees rely on the financial strength and claims-paying ability of the issuing insurer.
-Any comments regarding safe and secure investments and guaranteed income streams refer only to fixed insurance products.
-They do not refer, in any way, to securities or investment advisory products.
-Fixed insurance and annuity product guarantees are subject to the claims‐paying ability of the issuing company and are not offered by Retirement Wealth Advisors.
+Investment Advisory Representative of ZEGA Financial.
+Investment Advisory Services offered through ZEGA Financial.
+Riedmiller Wealth Management and ZEGA are not affiliated.
+Annuity guarantees rely on the financial strength and claims-paying ability of the issuing insurer. .
+Fixed insurance and annuity product guarantees are subject to the claims‐paying ability of the issuing company and are not offered by ZEGA Financial.
+Insurance and annuities offered through Michael Riedmiller, NE Insurance License #17294119.

 P.S. – Please share this article with others by simply clicking on the blue social media icons at the top of your screen!